peterhoward42/minikafka/docs/file_storage_rationale.md

 - The availability of the index almost completely avoids any (slow) seeking operations inside files.
-- The seek-like behaviour to delimit and fetch messages for the Poll operation happens on memory slices, after the necessary (targeted)  message store files have been read, in their entirety into memory.
+- The seek-like behaviour to delimit and fetch messages for the Poll operation happens on memory slices, after the necessary message store files have been read, in their entirety into memory.
 - Makes it possible to determine which message files are relavent to each of the operations without looking inside any of them.